 1. Limited Partners are seeking more proactive, consistent, and transparent communication.

-Investors are asking more questions such as “Why do I only hear from you when it’s time to fundraise?”, “Does the regulatory action against your competitor affect your business?” and “How secure is the information we share via email and portals?”
-LPs are also seeking more information about the portfolio companies in which a firm invests outside of regular reporting, including the leadership team, diversity/ESG (this is especially a concern for state pension funds), and fees and expenses.
+Investors are asking more questions outside of regular reporting, such as “Why do I only hear from you when it’s time to fundraise?” and “Does the regulatory action against your competitor affect your business?”
+LPs are also increasingly asking for more information about the portfolio companies in which a firm invests, including the leadership team, diversity/ESG (this is especially a concern for state pension funds), and fees and expenses.